dax8it/ATJIUJITSU-REAL-NEW/content/blog/outdoor-classes.md

 # Kids and Adult Kickboxing & Muay-Thai

-We hope you all had fun in the outdoor classes with us on 34th Avenue enjoying a good workout with the sun shining down on you
+We hope you all had fun in the outdoor classes with us on 34th Avenue enjoying a good workout with the sun shining down on you.

 - - -